@workflowai.agent

 In short, we recommend using default values for most output fields.

+Pydantic is by default rather strict on model validation.
+If there is no default value, the field must be provided.
 Although the fact that a field is required is passed to the model, the generation can sometimes omit null or empty values.

 Instructions